Yash4850/Advanced-Excel/Water Risk Cities CDP/README.md

 ## Report on 2017 Water Risk Cities
-### This is a competition where we had to explain the global cities water risk situation with best visualizations in an hour
+### This is a competition where I had to explain the global cities water risk situation with best visualizations in an hour
 ### Observations/Insights
 - Out of the 195 countries & 10,000 cities in the world, we only have data of 69 countries and 308 cities which cover around 6.1% of the world population, and out of 96 C40 group cities we have data of only 62 of them.